erf/vis-plug/README.md

 	'https://raw.githubusercontent.com/pshevtsov/base16-vis/master/themes/base16-summerfruit-light.lua',
 	'https://raw.githubusercontent.com/pshevtsov/base16-vis/master/themes/base16-unikitty-light.lua',
 }
-local plug = require('plugins/vis-plug')
+local plug = require('plugins/vis-plug').init(plugins, themes)
-plug.init(plugins, themes)
 ```

 ### Install on init

 Pass a bool `install_on_init` as the third parameter to `plug.init` to indicate
-that you'd like to install the plugins and themes at startup if they don't
+you'd like to install the plugins and themes at startup if they don't already
-already exists.
+exists.

 Example: